mberto79/XCALibre.jl/docs/src/user_guide/1_preprocessing.md

 XCALibre.jl is an unstructured Finite Volume Method (FVM) library, therefore, we are able to support grids of arbitrary polyhedral cells.
 In XCALibre.jl a cell-centred FVM approach has been implemented, which is popular since it allows the representation of complex geometries and it is used by most commercial and many open source CFD solvers.

+!!! units

+    XCALIbre.jl does not enforce units strictly.
+Units are implicitly provided by the mesh.
+You can use the `scale` keyword when importing a mesh to control the units used e.g. if the mesh file was created in millimetres, set `scale=0.001` to work in metres.
+Thus, it is important to ensure that consistent units are used through all configuration entries.
+It is highly recommended that SI units are used.

 ### Mesh conversion

 XCALibre.jl at present supports `.unv` mesh formats (which can be generated using [SALOME](https://www.salome-platform.org/)) for simulations in 2D and 3D domains.
 XCALibre.jl also supports the [OpenFOAM](https://openfoam.org/) mesh format for simulations in 3D only (for now).